marcocspc/sshman/README.md

 - [ ] Add option to print ssh command to given connection;
 - [ ] Update help command;
 - [ ] Update README.md to match changes;
-- [ ] Allow user to check if host is up using command "check", and to keep watching using -w.
+- [ ] Allow user to check if host is up using command "check", and to keep watching using -w;

-### v0.3.1

-- [x] Add option to add additional options to SSH command
+- [x] Customize ssh command to add parameters to the '-o' flag.

 ### v0.3